lac-dcc/honey-potion/README.md

 </p>

 ## Description
-*Honey Elixir* is a framework that brings the powerful eBPF technology into Elixir.
+*Honey Potion* is a framework that brings the powerful eBPF technology into Elixir.
 Users can write Elixir code that will be transformed into eBPF bytecodes.
 Many high-level features of Elixir are available and more will be added soon.
 In this alpha version, the framework translates the code to restricted C that uses [libbpf](https://github.com/libbpf/libbpf)'s features.
 Then it's possible to use `clang` to obtain the bytecodes and load it into the Kernel.

 ## Installation